Chelsea team news: Havertz & Abraham available to face Southampton but Pulisic a doubt | Goal.com

 Indeed, a nasty hamstring problem suffered in last season's FA Cup final saw him miss the start of 2020-21 and various other injury complaints have restricted Pulisic to just nine league starts in the current campaign.

-Despite his lack of match action Tuchel was, however, keen to point out that that former Dortmund star remains a key player for the west Londoners.
+Despite his lack of match action, Tuchel was keen to underline that that former Dortmund star remains a key player for the west Londoners.

 When asked if Pulisic is part of his long-term plans, Tuchel said: "Chelsea bought Christian for a reason, his quality and potential and it is our job to get the best out of him.
 He has proved in many weeks he has the level to be a regular Chelsea player.